TheHive-Project/Cortex4py/Usage.md

 print(user.status == 'Locked')
 ```

-## Analyzer operations
+## Analyzer Pperations

 The `AnalyzersController` class provides a set of methods to handle analyzers.

 ### Model

-An analyzer is an instance of an analyzer definition, and both models share the fields.
+An analyzer is an instance of an analyzer definition, and both models share the same fields.

 An analyzer definition is represented by the following model class: